- This lesson will teach you the following concepts

 If a firewall is used, it must be configured to allow the use of these ports.

-- Among the quick access buttons, select " Debug on a mobile device".
+- Among the quick access buttons, select " Debug on new iPhone/iPad".
 The window for connecting to an iOS device appears.
 This window contains a specific QR code.

 - Start WMDev on the mobile device (iPhone or iPad).